What causes chronic upper respiratory tract disease?

 Other treatments that can be considered include drugs to reduce the thickness of the nasal secretions (mucolytics), or treatments to help the cat breath more easily (anti-congestants or steam inhalation).
 If the cat is severely affected by ‘snuffles’ and is undergoing further investigation, it is possible to therapeutically flush the pus from the nasal passages while the cat is under general anaesthetic.
 Although this procedure can occasionally give some degree of short term relief, the clinical signs usually return.
 The most essential aspect of treatment is good nursing care; keeping the cat’s face clean and clear of discharge, and encouraging it to eat by feeding warmed up food that is strong smelling.

-Specific treatments can be given where a specific causes have been found, e.g. polyps can be surgically removed, some cancers can be controlled with chemotherapy, and fungal disease can be cured with anti-fungal drugs.
+Specific treatments can be given where a specific causes have been found, e.g. feline herpes virus can be treated with anti-virals, polyps can be surgically removed, some cancers can be controlled with chemotherapy and fungal disease can be cured with anti-fungal drugs.